eBay/griffin/README.md

     mvn install -DskipTests
     ```

-    Find the griffin-models-0.1.0-SNAPSHOT.jar in path griffin-models/target, rename it to griffin-modes.jar (or <your model>.jar), and put in **your local path**.
+    Find the griffin-models-0.1.0-SNAPSHOT.jar in path griffin-models/target, rename it to griffin-modes.jar (or your model.jar), and put in **your local path**.
     Till now, please make sure that, in **your local path**, there exists griffin-modes.jar, env.sh, griffin_jobs.sh and griffin_regular_run.sh.
     Run griffin_regular_run.sh as following.
     ```